Skip to content

 School readiness

-The year before Prep is where the foundations get laid — listening in groups, following a two-step instruction, rhyming, recognising letters.
-We build a tight twelve-week program with your kinder educator and your child, so the first morning in a school uniform isn't the hard one.
+The year before Prep is where the foundations get laid: listening in groups, following a two-step instruction, rhyming, recognising letters.
+We build the program with your kinder educator and your child, so the first morning in a school uniform isn't the hard one.

 Plan a school-readiness intake